Explanation of Course Numbers

 History of the Arabic language from pre-Islamic times and its subsequent spread into contiguous regions.
 The role of the Arabic language in formulating the ideology of Arab nationalism and identity.
 Course is conducted in English.

-Historical survey of Arab cinema and its expression of Arab culture.
+Historical and thematic survey of Arab cinema and its expression of Arab culture.
 Course is conducted in English.

 ARAB 3503.
 Fundamentals of Arabic Linguistics.
 3 Credits.